Galahad, Alberta: Economy

 The economic base of the Galahad area is agriculture (wheat, barley, canola as well as ranching), oil and gas production, coal mining and power generation.

 Arts and culture

 The community was named after Galahad, of Arthurian legend.
 Of interest, the roads in Galahad have been given names pertaining to Arthurian legend.
-The hamlet has roads named Merlin Street, Sir Lancelot Street (which perhaps not surprisingly intersects with Guinevere Avenue) and King Arthur Street.
-Other road names include "Lady Helen" and "Lady Vivian," which are figures not clearly connected with Camelot.
+The hamlet has roads named Merlin Street, Sir Lancelot Street (which perhaps not surprisingly intersects with Guinevere Avenue), King Arthur Street and Lady Vivian Street.
+Another additional road name includes "Lady Helen" street, who is a figure clearly not connected to Arthurian legends.

 Transportation

 Nearby transportation routes include Highway 36 and Highway 53.